Content last updated on November 11, 2021

-Although the implementation of laws surrounding the safety and efficacy of drugs and biologics started in the early 1900s, the inclusion of pediatric use in labeling has significantly lagged behind.
-Multiple factors have led to this lack of information including ethical, monetary, and feasibility challenges all contributed to the lack of pediatric information in drug labels.
-The lack of data for pediatric use, however, leaves physicians with only empirical and experiential methods to dose children, leading to increased risks in this population.
+Laws were implemented surrounding the safety and efficacy of drugs and biologics starting in the early 1900s, however, the inclusion of pediatric use in drug labeling has significantly lagged behind.
+Many factors led to this lack of pediatric information including ethical, monetary, and feasibility challenges all contributed to the lack of pediatric information in drug labels.
+The lack of data for pediatric use leaves physicians with only empirical and experiential methods to dose children, leading to increased risks in this population.

 The Food and Drug Administration (FDA) began increasing efforts to ensure that pediatric use information was provided in all drug labels in 1994.
 The FDA first published a rule that required manufacturers to determine whether existing data were sufficient to update drug labels for pediatric use.
 Unfortunately, this rule did not lead to substantial changes in labeling as it did not require any studies to be conducted if current data did not support pediatric use.